Dtech-Dbug/myFirstTsx/README.md

 - run `tsc --v` to be sure

 ### typescript not working , except for the above path
-#### 1. make sure you are using node v16.7.0.
-You can dowload it from [NodeJS official](https://nodejs.org/en/).
-Or use nvm to upgrade to the latest node v.
+#### 1. make sure you are using the latest node v16.7.0.(as of now 20.08.2021) You can dowload it from [NodeJS official](https://nodejs.org/en/).
+Or use Node version Manager (nvm) to upgrade to the latest node v.

 #### installing nvm
 - go to the nvm window repo, [here](https://github.com/coreybutler/nvm-windows/releases/tag/1.1.7).